Försäkringskassan's logo

 Violence can take many different forms, and you can be exposed to several forms of violence at the same time We will explain the different types of violence below.
 When we discuss violence at the Swedish Social Insurance Agency, we base it on the following:

-Physical violence can be pushing/shoving, kicking, punching, strangulation, restraint or striking with a weapon.
 Passive, physical violence can be that one person exposes another person to an act of violence that has physical consequences, such as denying someone sleep.

 Verbal abuse, threats, isolation, blackmail or control that gradually cause a victim to break down psychologically.